 Trends and data are imperative for investors, and there is no easy way to keep track of the whole business from the outside.
 But gathering the maximum amount of information before a decision can turn the scale.

 How would you compare the market if you were to invest in a new sneaker eCommerce?
 No one wants to invest blindly; data is the proof you need.
 Collect stocks, mean prices per category, visitors, the average time on page, and many other metrics for your candidate and some established companies.
 Then match and compare, and only then make an informed decision.

 Are you prospecting and not looking at any company in particular?
 No problem; you can do the same with your expertise and detect the early outlier.

 7. SEO (Search Engine Optimization)

 Start a campaign by planning it right from the beginning.
 Get all the relevant keywords and search terms before paying anything so you can start optimizing beforehand.

 Avoid paying for overcrowded terms and look for less common ones.
-Maybe it pays off to invest in several less-used words than overpaying for the ones everyone is using.
+It could be better to invest in several less-used words than overpay for the ones everyone is using.

 Want to add competition or foresee new players?
 Automation is the only way.

 Remember, you can do it manually the first time as a test.
-If it works and you think it is the way to go, join us for the next step: automation.
+If it works and you think it's the way to go, join us for the next step: automation.